AlexisVK/grid2flex/README.md

 		</tr>
 		<tr>
 			<td>container</td>
 			<td>Define class name of main container.
-Use this container to prevent gorizontal scroll on wrapper.
+Use this container to prevent horizontal scroll on wrapper.
 Width and height set to 100%</td>
 			<td>string, default == grid-container</td>
 		</tr>
 		<tr>